777arc/PySDR/README.md

 ## Creating a PDF Export

-Not fully working yet due to gifs
+Not fully working yet due to animated gifs, they all need to be removed for this to not error out:

 ```
 sudo apt-get install -y latexmk
 sphinx-build -b latex . _build/latex
 make latexpdf
-NEED TO REMOVE ALL GIFS FOR IT TO NOT ERROR OUT
 ```

 ## Misc